 To be in peak health requires keeping the tank full.
 To do that means a more systematic mineral monitoring system is needed.
 Let’s first see what the government says is needed by the body.

-- Tailored to women, men, and specific age groups the RDA (Recommended Dietary Allowance) and the AI (Adequate Intake) are the amount of minerals required to avoid nutritional deficiencies, according to U.S. and Canadian authorities.
+- Tailored to women, men, and specific age groups the RDI (Recommended Daily Intake) and the AI (Adequate Intake) are the amount of minerals required to avoid nutritional deficiencies, according to U.S. and Canadian authorities.

 - The maximum amount that you can safely take without overdosing or having serious side effects is referred to as UL (Tolerable Upper Intake Level).